wp-plugins/flickr-auto-poster/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Fill all fields in settings page

-Plugin is checking for new images every 5 minutes.
+Plugin checks for new images every 5 minutes.

 == Changelog ==